gwdg/rOCCI/README.md

 Usage
 -----

+Use the Interactive Ruby Shell (IRB) to interact with an OCCI server.
+If you have the occi gem installed, you just have to start irb from the command line:

+    irb

+If you want to test newer versions of rOCCI, you have to tell irb from where it should load occi:

+    cd rOCCI
+    irb -I lib

 First require the gem, for Ruby 1.8.7 you also have to require rubygems

     require 'rubygems'
     require 'occi'

 ### Client

 The OCCI gem includes a Client to simplify the usage of an OCCI endpoint.
+If you want to use authentication then you should create a hash with information either on username and password for basic authentication or with a X.509 user certificate, the user certificate password and the path to the Root CAs which are used to verify the certificate of the OCCI server.

+For Basic auth use

+    auth = Hashie::Mash.new
+    auth.type = 'basic'
+    auth.username = 'user'
+    auth.password = 'mypass'

+For Digest auth use

+    auth = Hashie::Mash.new
+    auth.type = 'digest'
+    auth.username = 'user'
+    auth.password = 'mypass'

+For X.509 auth use

+    auth = Hashie::Mash.new
+    auth.type = 'x509'
+    auth.user_cert = '/Path/To/My/usercert.pem'
+    auth.user_cert_password = 'MyPassword'
+    auth.ca_path = '/Path/To/root-certificates'

-To connect to an OCCI endpoint/server (e.g. running at http://localhost:3000/ ) use
+To connect to an OCCI endpoint/server (e.g. running on http://localhost:3000/ )

-    client = OCCI::Client.new('http://occi.cloud.gwdg.de:3300')
+    client = OCCI::Client.new('http://occi.cloud.gwdg.de:3300',auth||=nil)

 All available categories are automatically registered to the OCCI model during client initialization.
 You can get them via

-    OCCI::Model.get
+    client.model

 To get all resources (as a list of OCCI::Resources) currently managed by the endpoint use

-    client.get_resources
+    client.get resources

 To get only compute, storage or network resources use get_compute_resources, ...

 To get the location of all resources use

-    client.get_resource_list
+    client.list resources

-Analogue for compute, storage, network via get_compute_list, ...
+Analogue for compute, storage, network.

 To get a list of all OS / resource templates use

     client.get_os_templates
     client.get_resource_templates

-To get all attributes with their default values for a given category use

-    client.get_attributes(client.compute)

 To create a new compute resource use

     os = client.get_os_templates.select { |template| template.term.include? 'my_os' }
     size = client.get_resource_templates.select { |template| template.term.include? 'large' }
-    attributes = client.get_attributes([client.compute,os,size])
+    cmpt = OCCI::Core::Resource.new compute
+    cmpt.mixins << os << size
-    attributes['occi.core.title'] = "My VM"
+    cmpt.attributes.occi!.core!.title = "My VM"
-    client.post_compute(attributes,os,size)
+    client.create cmpt

 ### Logging